SoftNAS® allows The Street to Move Out of Own Data Center into AWS Virtual Private Cloud

 - Worse yet, since it was community-supported software, “when something breaks, nobody cares…,” so support was a major issue.

-- SoftNAS was configured on EC2 with elastic block storage (EBS) configured as RAID 10 for best IOPS, throughput and redundancy.
+- SoftNAS was configured on Amazon EC2 with Amazon Elastic Block Store (Amazon EBS) configured as RAID 10 for best IOPS, throughput and redundancy.

 - A second SoftNAS instance was configured in a different availability zone (AZ) as a failover target, in case of any outage or equipment failure in the primary AZ.